reactome/statistics-generator/README.md

 release_date should be something like "June 2023" (Quotation marks are needed!)

-**Note: To make the interactive html version work, pandoc is need.
+**Note: To make the interactive html version work, pandoc is needed.
 Pandoc can be installed by following this doc: https://pandoc.org/installing.html**

 ## Docker